xieweiAlex/English_Learning/words/2025/words-Nov-25.md

 A frenzy of financial innovation has **ensnared** America Inc. What could go wrong?

 The structures remain.
 The offices still **gleam**.
 The meetings still happen.
 The emails still flow.
-But the faith that this activity means something, that it's building towards something worthwhile, that it justifies the life hours it consumes, that faith is evaporating.
+But the faith that this activity means something, that it's building towards something **worthwhile**, that it justifies the life hours it consumes, that faith is **evaporating**.

 November hasn't brought any **respite** so far as BTC trades only a little above $104,000.